nicktaras/pre_config_pi/README.md

 # pre_config_pi
-Scripts to pre-configure Raspberry Pi without the need for a UBS keyboard and mouse

 To pre configure your Raspberry Pi with your WIFI and enable VNC, SSH, GPIO, SERIAL we can do the following.